Jockey Hollow

-It is located in Harding Township and Mendham Township, in Morris County, New Jersey.
+It is located in Harding Township and Mendham Township, in Morris County.

 Since 1933, the Wick House has been part of Morristown National Historical Park in Morristown, New Jersey.
 Morristown National Historical Park is administered by the National Park Service, U.S. Department of the Interior.

 American Revolutionary War

 During the Revolutionary War, Henry Wick possessed the largest portion of this area—his farm comprised 1400 acres of timber and open field.
-The Wick farm and his neighbors' property were considered the ideal location for a winter camp due to the distance from British forces in New York and the amount of timber needed for shelter and firewood for a large army—and the availability of houses for officers (mainly generals and their staff) to quarter.
+The Wick farm and his neighbors' property were considered the ideal location for a winter camp due to the distance from British forces in New York and the amount of timber needed for shelter and firewood for a large army, and the availability of houses for officers, mainly generals and their staff, to quarter.

 During the winter of 1779–1780, approximately 600 acres of timber in Wick land and about 2000 acres total in Jockey Hollow were cut down by the soldiers to be used for the construction of huts and as firewood.